Wutai County: Administrative divisions

-Wutai County is divided into 5 towns, 11 townships, and 1 county resident's office.
+Wutai County is furtherly divided into 5 towns, 11 townships, and 1 county resident's office.
 The county government is seated in the town of Taicheng.

 Towns

 The county's 5 towns are Taicheng, Gengzhen, Doucun, Baijiazhuang, and Dongye.

 Townships

 The county's 11 townships are Gounan Township, Donglei Township, Gaohongkou Township, Menxianshi Township, Chenjiazhuang Township, Jian'an Township, Shenxi Township, Jiangfang Township, Lingjing Township, Yangbai Township, and Rucun Township.

 Wutai County Resident Office

 The county is also home to the Wutai County Resident Office (五台县居民办事处), which functions as a township-level division of the county.

 Demographics

 Of the county's 307,200 permanent residents, 126,200 (41.08%) lived in urban areas as of 2018, whereas the remaining 181,000 (58.92%) lived in rural areas.

 Wutai County has a per capita disposable income of 12,838 Yuan, with urban residents averaging 26,643 Yuan and rural residents averaging 6,787 Yuan.
 The Engel Coefficient for urban households is 27.6%, and is 32.1% for rural households.